 There are various application areas from research to wide range of industries that we believe our lasers can make difference.

 Ultrafast lasers are great tools to make sub-wavelength periodic structures on different materials on indefinitely large areas.
-By optimization of laser parameters such as influence, pulse duration and polarization, different periodic structures can be generated on various materials such as titanium, stainless steel, copper, slicon, etc. Since the process is completely depending on a feedback mechanism of surface plasmon and laser interference, even stitching the structures is possible that no other lithography technique can offer.
+Different periodic structures can be generated on various materials such as titanium, stainless steel, copper, slicon, etc. Stitching the structures is also possible that no other lithography technique can offer.
 Ultrafast laser nanostructuring is a promising tool to cover large areas in industry with nanostructures with extreme uniformity, easily and cost-effectively.
 Just to name a few applications: mold processing, solar cell surface structuring, hydrophobic/hydrophilic and oleophobic surface generation.

-This application can be seen as the application of micromachining capability of ultrafast lasers to biological tissues, cells and living organisms.
 Ultrafast lasers are so precise in 3D that you can ablate an organelle inside a cell without damaging the cell membrane.
-You can cut cytoskeletal filaments or axons of neurons.
-This precise 3D tool attracts many biological and medical researchers to better understand the underlying mechanism for many biological process such as the network between mitochondria, neuron regeneration, stimulation of neurons, optical caging, cell fusion, etc. Ultrafast fiber lasers that Lumos offers are perfect tools for understanding the underlying mechanism of biological processes since they are highly adjustable in many parameters such as pulse duration, pulse repetition rate, burst energy, intraburst repetition rate and pulse energy as well as options with different wavelengths ranging from UV to NIR.
+Ultrafast fiber lasers that Lumos offers are perfect tools for understanding the underlying mechanism of biological processes since they are highly adjustable in many parameters.
 For tissue processing purpose, ultrafast fiber lasers with high repetition rate burst mode gives the best results for ablation rate with very low pulse energies.
 This makes the burst mode ultrafast fiber lasers as a candidate for next generation ophthalmology lasers.

 Medical Device Manifacturing